 To take advantage of our broad attendance from international leaders at the Annual Meeting, we would like to provide our members with the opportunity to organize focused sub-specialty sessions prior to the Annual Meeting.
 These Focus Groups would enable advanced discussion and possible collaboration amongst a subset of interested members & non-members.
 There is no limit to the nature of the topic to be discussed, apart from it being relevant to the mission of ISSLS.
 Possibilities include genetics, disc biology, registry, radiology etc., but ultimately are up to the creative energies of our membership.

 The Focus Group sessions could be one day before the Annual Meeting and there is no time limit (i.e. could be half-day, full-day).
-The suggested time slots for the meeting in Singapore is May 16 in the afternoon or in the morning of May 17.
+The suggested time slots for the meeting in Melbourne, Australia is April 27 (afternoon session) or April 28 (morning session).

 Each Focus Group will be provided a small meeting room at the Congress venue with the requisite audio-visual facilities.
 The administrative organization of each Focus Group meeting must be provided by its Chair and members - not the ISSLS Office.

 Each Focus Group must have a Chair who is an ISSLS member.
 The Chair is responsible for submitting a proposal that outlines the topic and describes briefly the rationale for a Focus Group (max.
 1 page).
-The Focus Group Chair should be prepared to provide a brief report on progress to the ISSLS Executive Committee in the year after the specific meeting.
+The Focus Group Chair should be prepared to provide a brief report on progress at the Focus Group Report session during the ISSLS meeting.
 It is anticipated that some Focus Groups may meet in several consecutive years, while others may meet only once.